AdrianFernandez32/FindYourQuest/README.md

 ### Required

-- User can login
+- User can login/logout
 - User can create an account
-- User can create / edit / delete comments
-- User can like comments
-- User can see/edit their profile
-- Create itineraries for their future travels
+- Create or generate itineraries for their future travels
-- Save or delete these itineraries (Up to 3 per user)
+- Save these itineraries
 - User can see places around them in real-time
+- Autogenerate itinerary
+- A map for getting the shortest path from a location to another location
-- Adventure mode
+- Dynamic hover
+- Styiling from scratch
+- Get current city based on current location.
+- Get Nearby places/cities
 - User passwords are encrypted in the database for security

 ### Optional

 - User can upload multi-media (photos, videos) comments
 - See deals for hotels, restaurants of recreational activities
+- Edit itinerary
+- Get Nearby cities
+- Get nearby places based on type